mdevans1/Docker_files/phpservermon/README.md

 + `/opt/startup.sh` will start the necessary services for phpservermon

 + You will now have a new instance of phpservermon available at http://hostip/phpservermon

++ In the instance that you end up stopping the original container.
+You can run an image and mount the sql data from the original container using the following commands

+    + locate the Container ID of the original image

+        ```
+        docker ps -a
+        CONTAINER ID
+        1c674c6ef6aa        phpservermon:latest
+        ```

+    + Start the phpservermon image and mount the volume from the original container

+        `sudo docker run -p 80:80 -i -t --volumes-from 1c674c6ef6aa phpservermon /bin/bash`

+    + `/opt/startup.sh` will start the necessary services for phpservermon